-Further layoffs at Boeing push total job cuts in Washington to 10,500
+Further layoffs at Boeing to push total job cuts in Washington to 10,500

 “My argument was embarrassingly wrong and offensive.
 The dialogue that followed its publication 33 years ago quickly opened my eyes, indelibly changed my mind,” he said.
 “The article is not a reflection of who I am; but nonetheless I have decided that in the interest of the company I will step down.”

-Boeing CEO Dave Calhoun said he discussed at length with Golightly the implications for his role as lead spokesman, given the company’s ostensible commitment to diversity.
+Boeing CEO Dave Calhoun said he discussed at length with Golightly the implications for his role as lead spokesperson, given the company’s ostensible commitment to diversity.

 “I greatly respect Niel for stepping down in the interest of the company,” Calhoun said.
 “I thank him for his contributions.”